This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 It’s not too tricky to regrow a jade plant from cuttings of its stems.
 Below is the procedure for regrowing a jade plant from the stem, although it takes patience.

-- After your succulent has died, you’ll need to remove all the dead leaves and branches on the plant.
+- After your succulent has died, you must remove all the dead leaves and branches on the plant.
 You can use pruning shears or a sharp knife for this.

 - Remove the leaves from the bottom 3rd of your jade’s stems, leaving at least 4-5 inches of stem on each cutting.